 - Internet Service Provider.
 PPPoE or PPPoA. - Login.
 The login name provided by your ISP.
 This login name is often an email address. - Password.
 The password that you use to log in to your ISP. - Service Name (if Required).
 If your ISP provided a service name, enter it here. - Connection Mode.
 Always On, Dial on Demand, or Manually Connect. - Idle Timeout (In minutes).
 If you want to change the login time-out, enter a new value in minutes.
-This setting determines how long the router keeps the Internet connection active when there is no Internet activity from the LAN.
+This setting determines how long the router keeps the Internet connection active when no one on the network is using the Internet.
 A value of 0 (zero) means never log out.